valdemardev/stockms/README.md

 # stockms
-A repository to create a stock management system
+A repository to chumvi stock management system, a fictional retail company.